 Whether you're social distancing or self-isolating you may be feeling anxious or stressed during this time, and that's completely normal.
-Covid-19 is causing feelings of worry and anxiety for many people, all over the world, and these feelings may get more intense for some people over the next few weeks and months.
+Covid-19 is causing feelings of worry and anxiety for many people, all over the world, and these feelings may get more intense for some people.
 Although you have to maintain physical distance from friends and family, you still keep up social contact by phone and video calls.

 If you experience any feelings of hopelessness or depression, it’s important to talk to someone.
 This can be someone you know, or you don’t feel comfortable opening up to a loved one about your worries, there are many organisations who have people ready to listen.

 If you’re in crisis, please reach out to Samaritans for free on 116 123